aprevost/SalesTaxExercise/README.md

 - the problem does state that the import duty is an "additional sales tax", which implies to me that it does indeed fall in to the category of a "sales tax" for the purposes of this exercise, meaning the stated "rounding rules for sales tax" would apply to this duty as well

-- the sample outputs provided do confirm this assumption.
+- the sample outputs provided do confirm this assumption as well.
 But as this is not explicitly stated in the requirements, it's something I'd normally confirm with the client to be 100% sure, so that the documentation could be updated to make this crystal clear.

 6) the rounding rule applies separately to each individual good in the basket